 According to PwC’s 2021 Global Culture Survey, 66% of executives said that culture is more important for performance than strategies and operating models.
 HR teams have several options when it comes to creating a solid company culture.
-Often, thinking outside the box reaps the most rewards; technology such as workplace sign in systems can promote a positive work environment by encouraging safety and efficiency.
+Often, thinking outside the box reaps the most rewards; technology such as visitor management systems can promote a positive work environment by encouraging safety and efficiency.

 Other ways to develop a strong company culture include promoting trust, allowing flexible working agreements, and adopting a hybrid workplace model.
 These measures help avoid employee burnout because they support a healthy work-life balance and give employees the autonomy to feel motivated toward meeting company goals.

 Support Focus and Minimize Distractions

 Udemy 2018 research showed why distraction is a big issue.
 Half of the respondents in their Workplace Distraction Report said they’re significantly less productive when distracted, while 54% believed they weren’t performing as well as they should.

 Have systems in place to clarify job roles and duties.
 Common causes of burnout include a lack of control and unclear job expectations—a lack of structure might mean you could lose your best talent to competitors.
 Or you might develop an industry reputation as a bad place to work.